 How do ADA Title II and Title III Differ?

 Title II and Title III of the Americans with Disabilities Act have much in common.
-Both address provisions for equal access in the built environment.
+Both address provisions for accessibility in the built environment.
 They require that new facilities and altered spaces comply with the ADA Standards for Accessible Design.
-Together, ADA Title II and Title III cover enterprises in the public and private sectors.
-But their fundamental approaches to accessibility compliance differ regarding removal of architectural barriers.
+Together, ADA Title II and Title III cover entities in state and local government as well as private enterprises.
+But their fundamental approaches to accessibility compliance differ regarding removal of architectural and communication barriers.

 ADA Title II

-Title II of the ADA applies to programs, services, and activities offered by state and local government entities.
+ADA Title II regulations apply to programs, services, and activities offered by state and local government entities.

-Examples of Title II entities include: State agencies, municipalities, counties, park districts, and public colleges and universities.
+Examples of Title II entities include: state agencies, municipalities, counties, park districts, and colleges and universities supported by state and local governments.

 ADA Title III

-Under Title III, a place of accommodation falls within 12 categories:
+Under Title III, a place of public accommodation falls within 12 categories:

 - Places of lodging (hotel, motel, inn, etc.)